ynu-yangpeng/GLMC/README.md

 | GLMC + MaxNorm   | 50    | ResNet-32     | 90.22%    |
 | GLMC + MaxNorm   | 10    | ResNet-32     | 94.03%    |

-Compared to the latest work by BCL[1], our results are still 3% higher.
-We have also uploaded the latest paper on arXiv, and you can find it at the following link: [We will upload the arXiv link as soon as possible.](https://github.com/ynu-yangpeng/GLMC)

 [1] Jianggang Zhu, ZhengWang, Jingjing Chen, Yi-Ping Phoebe Chen, and Yu-Gang Jiang.
 Balanced contrastive learning for long-tailed visual recognition.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 6908–6917, 2022.
 2, 3, 5, 6